 For many years, scientists were unsure of the function of the appendix in the body.
 Now we know it helps make immunoglobulins – substances that are part of the immune system.
 Immunoglobulins are made in many parts of the body, thus removing the appendix does not seem to result in problems with the immune system.

-Appendicitis is rarely fatal these days, due to the use of antibiotics and safe surgery.
-The condition affects 1 in 15 people and strikes men more than women.
+Appendicitis is rarely fatal these days, due to the use of antibiotics and safer surgery procedures.
+The condition strikes men more than women.
 The incidence of appendicitis decreases with age and hardly ever affects young children or older adults.
-It occurs most commonly in people between 10 and 30 years of age.
+It occurs most commonly in people between 10 and 20 years of age.

 Inflammation of the appendix is usually the result of blockage causing an infection.
 The appendix is open at one end where it connects to the large intestine.
 Appendicitis may occur when the appendix is blocked by hardened masses of feces or a foreign body in the intestine.
 This blockage can cause inflammation of the appendix directly and can encourage bacterial infection.

 Blockage may also occur if lymph nodes in the appendix swell.
-Less common causes of blockage are vegetable and fruit seeds, stomach worms, and thickened barium from prior X-rays.
+Less common causes of blockage are vegetable and fruit seeds, or stomach worms.

 In seniors, appendicitis is occasionally caused by a tumour (cancer) of the colon.

 - dull pain beginning around the navel, turning to sharp pain in the lower right portion of the abdomen – this takes place over several hours